fosmjo/redis-doctor/README.md

-  -c, --cardinality int   the number of elements of a key, used to filter bigkey (default 0) -n, --db int            redis database (default 0) -f, --format string     output format (oneof: csv, json, xml) (default "csv") -h, --help              help for redis-doctor
+  -c, --cardinality int   the number of elements of a key, used to filter bigkey (default 0) -n, --db int            redis database (default 0) -f, --format string     output format (oneof: csv, json, xml) (default "csv")
+      --frequency int     the logarithmic access frequency counter of a key, used to filter hotkey (default 0) -h, --help              help for redis-doctor
       --host string       redis server host (default "127.0.0.1") -l, --length int        serialized length of a key, used to filter bigkey (default 0)